20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 All supplies listed in this post are safe for children when used as directed and with appropriate adult supervision.
 Borax is used in small quantities in some slime recipes contact lens solution is a completely borax-free alternative that produces equally good results and is recommended for younger children.
 Keep iron powder from the magnetic slime project stored safely away from young children when not in use.
 Always check individual supply packaging for age recommendations and allergen information before the sleepover.

-How many squishy crafts should I plan for a sleepover?
+How many DIY squishy crafts should I plan for a sleepover?

 For a standard sleepover activity session of two to three hours, plan for three to four projects from this list one balloon squishy, one foam squishy, one slime project, and one creative squishy.
 This variety covers multiple sensory experiences, skill levels, and techniques while leaving enough time for each project to be completed without rushing.
 Having two or three backup projects from this list available ensures you always have an activity ready if the group finishes faster than expected.